oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ### A.1.2  Deny all outbound ftp transfers
 Block all outbound ftp data transfers, send false acknowledgment and request ack.
 Note that the five-tuple is incomplete.
-Note that the response_type field was not populated therefore will be ‘complete’.
+Note that the response_type field was not populated therefore will be 'complete'.
 Also note that the Actuator called out was SLPF with no additional Specifiers, therefore all endpoints that can execute the Command should.
 Note, the "slpf":{"drop_process"} argument does not apply to the allow Action.

 **Command:**